aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 * In Network Firewall there are two options for how the Suricata engine processes rules.
   * The "Strict" option is recommended because it instructs Suricata to process the rules in the order you have defined, from top to bottom.
-  * The "Action Order" option supports Suricata's default rule processing, but it is not a good fit for the firewall use cases.
-This option is the default when a firewall policy is created through infrastucture as code, so it's important to make sure to define strict rule ordering in your IaC.
+  * The "Action Order" option supports Suricata's default rule processing, but it is not a good fit for firewall use cases.
+Action Order is the default when a firewall policy is created through infrastructure as code, so it's important to make sure to define strict rule ordering in your IaC.

 ### Use 'Application drop established (server-directed only)' and 'Application alert established (server-directed only)' default firewall policy actions

 * Network Firewall policies can have default actions defined that append default block rules to the very end of the ruleset behind the scenes.
-The best defalt action is 'Application drop established (server-directed only)' because it supports the largest number of use cases, including domain filtering and IDS/IPS.
+The best default action is 'Application drop established (server-directed only)' because it supports the largest number of use cases, including domain filtering and IDS/IPS.

 Alternatively, the Egress Default Block Rules at the end of the [custom Suricata rules template](#use-custom-suricata-rules-instead-of-ui-generated-rules) included in this guide are simliar to the rules used by 'Application drop established (server-directed only)' but they also:
 * Log JA4 hashes when TLS traffic is blocked
 * Make it clear in the logs what is Egress traffic and what is Ingress traffic
 * Reject (send TCP reset to client) Egress traffic, Drop (does not send TCP reset to client) Ingress traffic.
 * Don't block response traffic for traffic allowed by a pass rule with the flow: keyword on it.

 ### Use Stateful rules instead of Stateless rules